Here’s a little story about usability.

 Why do I tell this story?
 I find using metaphors like this restaurant-vs-kitchen comparison, helps my developers identify more closely with users.
 It gives them tools to help make better decisions about usability without my help.
 Of course I want them to come to me when they have questions.
 But by giving them better instincts on usability – and metaphors are a good way to do this – they are much more able to come up with good solutions themselves.

 What are some of your favorite metaphors for improving the instincts of your developers?
-By the way, a hat tip to Alan Cooper (@mralancooper) who used another restaurant metaphor – about an excellent waiter – to talk about software politeness.
+By the way, a hat tip to Alan Cooper (@mralancooper) who used another restaurant metaphor – about an excellent waiter – to talk about software politeness in his fantastic book The Inmates Are Running The Asylum.